Surgical Prehabilitation Toolkit for Healthcare Providers

 Screening Tools

-The FRAIL scale has been validated as a preoperative screening tool for frailty and as a predictor of mortality and postoperative complication.
-(4) Many geriatricians find ADLs and IADLs as a useful adjunct to a screening tool.
+The FRAIL Scale is a validated preoperative screening tool for frailty and predictor of mortality and postoperative complications that can be completed entirely by the patient, making it well suited for standardized preoperative screening.
+(4) Many geriatricians find assessment of ADLs and IADLs to be a useful adjunct.

 Prehabilitation and Optimization Algorithm